 ADDITIONAL PARTS & ACCESSORIES

 A common complaint with body lifts is that once installed, the frame is more visible and gaps can be seen within the fender wells.
-Performance Accessories addresses the gap issue with optional custom fit body lift gap guards made of durable urethane.
+Performance Accessories addresses the gap issue with an optional custom fit body lift gap guards made of durable urethane.
 Also, while most body lift kits include everything you will need to properly install a few applications do require a steering extension to be purchased as an option.
+Check out our other lift and leveling products now!